COALAIP/specs/README.md

 #### JSON Linked Data

-[JSON-Linked Data](https://www.w3.org/TR/json-ld/) (JSON-LD) is a data structure that merges the concepts of the [Resource Description Framework](https://www.w3.org/TR/rdf11-concepts/) with [JSON](https://tools.ietf.org/html/rfc7159).
-Using the concept of a `context`, it allows users to link a JSON object's property to the corresponding RDF schemata in an ontology.
+[JSON-Linked Data](https://www.w3.org/TR/json-ld/) (JSON-LD) is a data structure that merges the concepts of [linked](#linked-data) and interoperable data into the [JSON](https://tools.ietf.org/html/rfc7159) format with [RDF](#the-resource-description-framework-rdf) support.
+In the context of RDF, JSON-LD allows users to link a JSON object's properties to a corresponding RDF schema through the concept of a `context`.

-Assume we have the following set of data:
+Assume we have the following set of data, modelling a user:

 ```javascript